ghostbuster91/ktm/README.md

 If you have many versions of single artifact installed you can easily switch between them using `use` command:

 ```
-ktm use example-artifact --version 2.0.0
+ktm use ktm-example-artifact --version 2.0.0
 ```

 Again, version and naming resolving works the same way as during installation.